||1 leu 1910, 1911, 1912, 1914||

 In the book Monetele României (Coins of Romania, Iliescu and Radovici, 2004) it is mentioned that some of the 1 leu and 2 lei 1914 were struck in 1915, at Hamburg (Belgium's capital city had been occupied by the Germans in August 1914, shortly after the outbreak of World War I).
 In the book Istoria politicei noastre monetare și a Băncii Naționale 1880-1914, written by C.I.
 Băicoianu (History of Our Monetary Policy and of the National Bank 1880-1914, Bucharest, 1932), it is mentioned that in 1915 1.300.000 pieces of 1 leu and 691.734 pieces of 2 lei were struck.

-These coins were mainly struck with silver from older used coins that were melted down (especially coins of 5 lei, 5 millions of such coins having been melted down; total face value of coins thus melted: 28.280.000 lei - information provided by Mr. J. M.).
+These coins were mainly struck with silver from older used coins that were melted (especially coins of 5 lei, 5 millions of such coins having been melted; total face value of coins thus melted: 28.280.000 lei - information provided by Mr. J. M.).

 The 1 leu 1910, 1911, 1912 and 1914 silver coins pictures above are present on Romanian coins through the kind permission of anonymous donors.